Tag archive for: history

 • Free admission

-• Advance registration REQUIRED
+• Advance registration is REQUIRED

-As part of the 800th anniversary celebrations of the Faculty of Medicine, in partnership withthe National Academy of Surgery, we will be hosting the Academy of Surgery's annual conference on our Arnaud de Villeneuve campus.
+As part of the 800th anniversary celebrations of the Faculty of Medicine, in partnership withthe National Academy of Surgery, we will host the Academy of Surgery’s annual conference at our Arnaud de Villeneuve campus.

-A symposium organized to mark the 800th anniversary of the Faculty of Medicine.
+A symposium organized to mark the 800th anniversary of the School of Medicine.

-Members of the National Academy of Surgery will meet to discuss the role of robotics and AI in 21st-century surgery and will consider the future training of surgeons.
-A tribute will be paid to François de Lapeyronie, one of the fathers of modern surgery and founder of the Royal Academy of Surgery.
+Members of the National Academy of Surgery will gather to discuss the role of robotics and AI in 21st-century surgery and to explore the future of surgical training.
+A tribute will be paid to François de Lapeyronie, one of the founding fathers of modern surgery and founder of the Royal Academy of Surgery.

-Open to all healthcare professionals (upon free registration), this event will welcome members of the National Academy of Surgery.
+Open to all healthcare professionals (free registration required), this event will feature members of the National Academy of Surgery.

-Conference program, October 21, 2021, at the Historic Building
+Conference Program, October 21, 2021, at the Historic Building

 • 4:00 p.m.